gt-crnch-rg/fc-with-rg-vip/docs/new-vip-students/[New Students]-VIP-Notebook-Tips.md

 * The Emu Programming Guide has a section on compiling with the simulator versus running on the hardware.
 We need to remember to use `-- 0 0` when running code on the hardware.
 These numbers are the timeouts for running on the hardware!
 * Added some sample Emu code snippets on our subteam github repo [here]().
 ```

+## Examples of Insufficient Notebook Entries

+Please check [the VIP notebook grading rubric](https://github.com/gt-crnch-rg/fc-with-rg-vip/blob/main/notebook-grading-examples/RG%20VIP%20simple%20notebook%20rubric.pdf) for a detailed discussion.
+A **poor notebook is characterized by the following**__:

+* Missing updates for more than 1 week.
+Inconsistent and very short updates for each week.
+    * Notebook tracking starts the second week of each semester, and a good notebook will consistently have entries throughout the semester.
+    * At a basic level the notebook should show what you have done/learned and what you plan to do.
+* No explanation of work done by the student consistent with the number of hours for the course.
+    * Remember that 1 credit hour should be ~3 hours of work including class/subteam meetings.
+* No discussion of the overall subteam discussion and how the student's work fits into the subteam.
+    * The student should indicate how their work is helping the subteam progress.